PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 After you complete the required tutorials listed above, you can start [setting up the workspace](../setting-up-your-workspace).

-Assuming the workspace at `~/ros2_ws/` as completed from the steps done in [setting up your workspace](../setting-up-your-workspace), This should be your folder structure till now.
+Assuming the workspace at `~/ros2_ws/` as completed from the steps done in [setting up your workspace](../setting-up-your-workspace), this should be your folder structure till now:

 ```
 ~/ros2_ws/